 One of the most unexpected culprits of hair loss, which often goes under the radar, is the medications that you are taking.
 There are many medications that cause hair loss as a side effect, thyroid and acne medications are examples of such prescriptions.
 If your doctor has just changed your prescription and you begin to notice thinning of hair or hair loss, you may want to talk to your doctor about switching to a different medication.

 An underlying medical problem can also cause hair loss.
 Individuals with diabetes or a thyroid disorder can affect your hair growth.
 A vitamin deficiency of vitamin B1, B2, C, and/ or iron may be an easy fix of taking a supplement.
 Skin diseases that can distress the scalp, such as alopecia areta, can also be treated by a dermatologist.
-If you believe it could be something more serious, reach out to your doctor to discuss your
+If you believe it could be something more serious, reach out to your doctor to discuss your healthcare options.

 Stress can affect the body in many ways, and your scalp is no different.
 Stress can cause hair loss and obstruct hair growth.
 It is often a sign of stress or anxiety, as these conditions cause hair to become weaker.
 Being stressed can also cause a condition that makes people compulsively pull their hair out called, trichotillomania.